CyberGRX/twin-sister/README.md

 ### Support for xUnit test pattern

-Instead of using a context manager, a dependency context can be opened and closed explicitly:
+Instead of using a context manager, a test can open and close its dependency context explicitly:

 ```